Tongkat Ali side effects

-Tongkat Ali, also known as Eurycoma longifolia, is a tree native to Southeast Asia, its leaves and other parts have been used for centuries by traditional medicine practitioners to treat a wide range of problems, including low testosterone, due to their many potential beneficial properties.
-However, like any natural preparation or medicine, Tongkat Ali extract can cause side effects, so it's important to understand the potential risks before taking any new supplement, including Tongkat Ali:
+Tongkat Ali, also known as Eurycoma longifolia, is a tree native to Southeast Asia, its leaves and other parts have been used for centuries by traditional medicine practitioners to address a wide range of problems and concerns, including low testosterone, due to their many potential beneficial properties.

-Tonghat ali side effects headache and dizziness
+Tongkat Ali side effects: headache and dizziness

 Adverse Effects, Precautions and Contraindications